Andrew Loiselle

-Andrew Joseph Loiselle (born 1966) is a United States Navy rear admiral who has served as the Director of Air Warfare since August 18, 2021.
+Andrew Joseph Loiselle (born 1966) is a retired United States Navy rear admiral who served as the Director of Air Warfare from August 18, 2021 to August 3, 2023.
 Previously, he was Commander of Carrier Strike Group 4 from June 15, 2020, to May 17, 2021.

 Raised in Cranston, Rhode Island, Loiselle graduated from Assumption College in 1988 with a bachelor's degree in mathematics.
 After completing flight school, he was designated a naval aviator in January 1991.
 Loiselle later earned an executive Master of Business Administration degree from the Naval Postgraduate School in June 2004.
 He is also a graduate of the navy's nuclear power school.